 When you’re going to use a safety razor, you need to make sure that you’ve got a good set of razor blades to match.
 You could spend a lot on the razor itself, but if you haven’t got sharp razor blades, then you’re not going to get a good shave, and you run the risk of cutting yourself.

 One of the most popular sets of razor blades is undoubtedly the Derby Extra blades.
 They’re one of the bestsellers online, and they generally have good reviews across the board.
-However, they are pretty cheap, so you might think they’re of a lower quality than other premium razor blades.
+However, they are pretty cheap, which forces you to wonder if they’re of a lower quality than other premium razor blades.

 Derby Extra Blades Review

 It’s said that these razor blades give anywhere between 7 and 10 shaves per blade.
-I didn;t find them to be that efficient myself, but I can attest to their quality.
-They’re made in Turkey, and they fit into any standard double edged safety razor.
+I didn’t find them to be that efficient myself, but I can attest to their quality.
+They’re made in Turkey, and they fit into any standard double-edged safety razor.

 Even though they’re split into dispenser sections of 5, there’s still wax paper between all of the blades.
 This makes it really easy to get a new blade out, and you won’t need to worry about cutting your fingers splitting the blades up.

 However, something to bear in mind is that there is a ton of plastic that the blades are packaged in.
 With the majority of brands out there trying to minimize their plastic usage, this isn’t a great look for the brand.
-Hopefully in the future, they’ll look to use less plastic in their packaging.
+Hopefully, in the future, they’ll look to use less plastic in their packaging.

 Using The Blades

 I used the first with the safety razor they came with, and then I tried them with my Merkur 34C safety razor.
 The Merkur is a much better quality option, so from then on, I used them with this safety razor instead.

 I have to say that I was actually very impressed with the shave that these blades offered.
 If you’ve never used a safety razor before, then there’s always going to be a learning curve when you use it for the first time.

 Anyway, back to the performance of the blades.
 I’ve used a lot of different safety razor blades down the years, most recently the Wilkinson Sword DE safety blades.
-These cost around £5 for only 10 blades, which means that they’d cost £50 for 100 of them!
+They cost around £5 for only 10 blades, which means that they’d cost £50 for 100 of them!

 The Wilkinsons blades did tend to last a little longer, but that’s about it really.
-I tend to use the Derby blades only 2 or 3 times before using a new one, whereas the Wilkinsons I’d use 3 or 4 times.
+I tend to use the Derby blades only 2 or 3 times before using a new one, whereas Wilkinsons I’d use 3 or 4 times.

 In general, these are intended to be blades of mid-range quality at a low price, and I think they pull that off pretty well.
 They allow you to get a smooth shave when wet shaving, and unlike razors cartridges, the costs will actually be pretty small across the course of the year.

 All in all, if you’re looking for a good set of razor blades for your safety razor, then go ahead and get yourself some Derby Extra blades.
 The difference between them and other more expensive blades is very minimal if any, and they provide much better value for money overall.